 Well, it's a party movie that doesn't hold back in any way.
-It was making sure you didn't move it too far from what kids are into: cool music, exciting visuals, funny moments, girls and guys; always completely natural.
-You can’t think, 'That's utter bullshit, that would never happen.'
+We made sure it didn't move too far from what kids are into: cool music, exciting visuals, funny moments, and girls and guys.
+You don't think, "That's utter bullshit, that would never happen."
 This movie starts off being funny and progresses into something else.
 It's sexy, and it gets dark.

-Sex and the dark are two of my favourite things.
+Sex and the dark are two of my favorite things.
 So, was it all shot from one POV?

 It's a kid filming it, and other kids with their flips and their phones.
 We sourced every bit of footage and cut it together.
 We handed out cameras to our extras, made sure lots of angles were being shot.
 I think it's a sign of technology and our times.
 Kids film themselves.
 We've all seen shitty, pixellated footage of something interesting happening on YouTube.
 Kids today, that's all they watch, really.